 • Rural Development: The Rural Development division has been called the venture capitalist for rural America.
 This agency works and operates more than 40 rural development programs.
 These programs focus on housing, community facilities, water and waste management, businesses, and technological development.

-• Rural Development Housing and Community Facilities Programs (RDHCFP): This body is also known to be Rural Housing Service (RHS).
-It is an agency within rural developments that provides aids to rural communities in the form of direct loans, loan guarantees, and grants for housing and community facilities.
+• Rural Development Housing and Community Facilities Programs (RDHCFP): This body is also known to be the Rural Housing Service (RHS).
+It is an agency within rural developments that provides aid to rural communities in the form of direct loans, loan guarantees, and grants for housing and community facilities.

 • Rural Utilities Service: This agency provides public utilities including water, waste, telephone, and electricity to rural areas through public-private.